undefx/vecpy/README.md

 Requirements
 =====
   - Python 3.x (to run VecPy)
-  - Linux (to compile the native module)
+  - Linux (to compile the native library)
   - Optional: Python 3.x headers if compiling as a Python module
   - Optional: JDK if compiling for use with Java via JNI